fortio/tsync/WARP.md

 - The application is designed to work across Windows, macOS, and Linux
 - Windows requires special interface detection due to WSL virtual interfaces
+- Windows requires multicast loopback to be explicitly enabled to see own broadcasts
-- All networking uses IPv4 UDP multicast
+- All networking uses IPv4 UDP multicast and unicast
+- Single shared UDP socket for all communication reduces resource usage
 - Cryptographic operations use Ed25519 for performance and security
 - Terminal UI supports resize events and FPS-limited refresh with table-based layout
 - Docker support available but multicast may not work in all environments
 - Enhanced debugging available for interface detection and network troubleshooting
 - Peer interaction system allows direct connection attempts via numbered keys
+- CI tests skip multicast tests on macOS and Windows due to unreliable multicast in CI environments